in-silico/utpjudge/README.md

 ```

+*NOTE:* Remember to update the nginx server using `nginx -s reload` as root.

 Get API keys from github
 ========================

 In order to authenticate users with github you'll need to get your own keys from github.com

 Register you app here https://github.com/settings/applications/new and then copy
-your private/public key into the config/oauth file.
+your private/public key into the config/oauth file __In both the judge backend and the judge frontend__.

 *NOTE:* I strongly recommend you to use the following command to avoid sharing your keys: